What’s on in and around Northamptonshire

 Fotheringhay Village Hall.
 Sunday Tea, 3pm to 5.30pm.
 Tea and Cake £2.50.

 Yoga Class.
 The Elgar Centre, 1A High Street, Upton, 10am to 11.15am.
-Please bring yoga mat, water and blanket. £7, £5.50 concessions for students and those on a pension.
+Bring yoga mat, water and blanket. £7, £5.50 concessions for students and those on a pension.

 Tried skinny dipping on holiday?.
 Join us in Northampton on a Sunday evening for naturist swimming, steam & sauna.
-All ages welcome, couples & families.
-Contact Carol 0870 765 4326 or email nsg@nsgswim.org.uk for further details.
+0870 765 4326 or email nsg@nsgswim.org.uk for further details.

 Afternoon Tea & Cream Teas.
 Pitsford Village Hall